ben-howard-55/low-cost-frequency-delay/README.md

-# low-cost-frequency-delay
+# low-cost-frequency-relay
-# Low Cost Frequency Delay (LCFD) implemented on a FPGA.
+# Low Cost Frequency Relay (LCFR) implemented on an Altera DE2-115 FPGA.
+Used FreeRTOS for real time operating system.